-Brass has for a long time been a popular finish for sockets, switches, lighting, handles and other features around the home.
+Brass has been a popular finish for sockets, switches, lighting, handles and other features around the home.
 With a timeless appearance, brass can complement multiple styles of decor, although it perhaps looks most at home in a traditional or classic interior.
 There are, however multiple types of brass finish including brushed brass, antique brass, burnished brass and polished brass.

-In this article we look at the differences between polished brass and antique brass and which sort of styles of design suit each of them the most.
+In this article we look at the differences between polished brass and antique brass and which sort of styles of design suit each.

 Polished Brass Sockets & Switches

-Polished brass is a lot more bright and flashy than antique, brushed and satin brass, but can look slightly less warm, however it is timeless and has been popular for a long time.
-It is best suited to traditional rooms, but has a neutral style that could work well in more modern homes too.
+Polished brass is a lot more bright and flashy than antique, brushed and satin brass.
+But it can look slightly less warm, though it is timeless and has been popular for a long time.
+It is best suited to traditional rooms, but has a neutral style that works well in more modern homes too.

 Antique Brass Sockets & Switches

 Antique brass or aged brass is more of a statement finish than polished brass.
 This beautiful finish is treated to appear aged and typically has a rich brown town with slightly golden undertones.
-With a warm finish, it doesn't shine or reflect anywhere near as much as polished brass, but therefore hides watermarks and blemishes so much better.
+With a warm finish, it doesn't shine or reflect anywhere near as much as polished brass.
+Therefore hides watermarks and blemishes so much better.

-This finish is well suited to vintage, historical or classic style rooms, but is so beautiful that is can look great as a classic twist in a more modern decor.
+This finish is well suited to vintage, historical, or classic style rooms, however it looks great as a classic twist in a more modern decor.
 Cheaper sockets and switches can let down antique brass, as it really needs to look robust and strong in order to look the part, so be sure to go for higher quality antique brass sockets and switches.

 This finish may not be quite as universal as polished brass, but when the style of decor calls for something more classic and eye-catching, antique brass is likely to fit the role.